Enable and Configure SSH on Ubuntu 22.04

 sudo ufw status

-- ssh_config: is used in order to configure SSH clients.
-It means that it defines rules that are applied every time you use SSH to connect to a remote host or to transfer files between hosts;
+• ssh_config is used to configure SSH clients.
+It means that it defines rules that are applied every time you use SSH to connect to a remote host or to transfer files between hosts.

-- sshd_config: is used in order to configure your SSH server.
-It is used for example to define the reachable SSH port or to deny specific users from communicating with your server.
+• sshd_config is used to configure your SSH server.
+It is used, for example, to define the reachable SSH port or to deny specific users from communicating with your server.

 In this tutorial, we are going to focus on the server part of the configuration.